kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_ndarray_creating_zeros_ones_exercise2.md

 # Exercise: Creating arrays using zeros and ones 2

-Using one line of code, create a 15x3 matrix that contains only ones.
+Using a single line of code, create a 15x3 matrix that contains only ones.

 ```{code-cell} ipython3
 :tags: [hide-cell]